Monroe, LA

 Permit activity is surging and demand is absorbing it.
 Both sides of the market are running hot — monitor for overheating if liquidity shifts.

-Monroe, LA shows High internal divergence — the metro composite may obscure significant county-level differences.
-Richland Parish contributes the most structural risk (High Risk, driven by price momentum), while Morehouse Parish anchors the lower end (Low Risk).
+Monroe, LA shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
+Richland Parish contributes the most structural risk (Elevated, driven by price momentum), while Morehouse Parish anchors the lower end (Low Risk).

 | County | Score ▼ |